-Person-creatinine serum level, micromoles per litre NN[NN]
+Person-creatinine serum level, total micromoles per litre NN[NN]

-parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
+This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

-You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.

 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

-Person-creatinine serum level, micromoles per litre NN[NN]
+Person-creatinine serum level, total micromoles per litre NN[NN]

 Identifying and definitional attributes

 Metadata item type: Data Element

 Short name: Creatinine serum level (measured)

-METEOR identifier: 270392
+METEOR identifier: 360936

-Registration status: Health, Superseded 01/10/2008
+Registration status: Health, Standard 01/10/2008

-Definition: A person's serum creatinine level measured in micromoles per litre (μmol/L).
+Definition: A person's serum creatinine level measured in micromoles per litre.

-Data element concept attributes

-Identifying and definitional attributes
+Data Element Concept:

-Data element concept: Person-creatinine serum level
+Person-creatinine serum level

-METEOR identifier: 269566

-Registration status: Health, Standard 01/03/2005

-Definition: A person's serum creatinine level.

-Object class: Person

-Property: Creatinine serum level
+Value Domain:

+Micromoles per litre NN[NN]

 Value domain attributes

-Identifying and definitional attributes

-Value domain: Micromoles per litre NN[NN]

-METEOR identifier: 270882

-Registration status: Health, Standard 01/03/2005

-Definition: Number of micromoles per litre (μmol/L)

 Representational attributes

 Representation class: Total

 Data type: String

 Format: NN[NN]

 Maximum character length: 4

 Unit of measure: Micromole per litre (μmol/L)

 Data element attributes

 Collection and usage attributes

 Guide for use: There is no agreed standard as to which units serum creatinine should be recorded

-ın.
+III.

 Note: If the measurement is obtained in mmol/L it is to be multiplied by 1000.
-Collection methods:

-Measurement of creatinine should be carried out by laboratories, or practices, which have been accredited to perform these tests by the National Association of Testing Authority. - Single venous blood test taken at the time of other screening blood tests. - Fasting not required.
+Collection methods: Measurement of creatinine should be carried out by laboratories, or practices, which have been accredited to perform these tests by the National Association of Testing Authority.

+• Single venous blood test taken at the time of other screening blood tests. · Fasting not required.